The Best Strollers of 2017

 Best umbrella stroller

-The BabyZen Yoyo+ is a lightweight umbrella stroller that folds relatively compact.
+The BabyZen Yoyo+ is a lightweight umbrella strolling product that folds relatively compact.
 This high-end, lightweight option has many features parents want, in a small package that is good for travel.
-While this product is more expensive than most secondary travel-friendly competitors, it is a high-quality stroller made with nice materials that function well.
+While this product is more expensive than most secondary travel-friendly competitors, it is a high-quality option made with nice materials that function well.
 The Yoyo is easy to push and turn, a rarity in umbrella style options, and it is stylish and sleek.
-If budget isn't a concern, and you want the absolute best in a lightweight stroller, the BabyZen Yoyo+ is a standout.
-Should you want a less expensive second stroller for travel or grandma's house, the Recaro Easylife has a similar a style and features for less than half the cost.
+If budget isn't a concern, and you want the absolute best in a lightweight product, the BabyZen Yoyo+ is a standout.
+Should you want a less expensive second product for travel or grandma's house, the Recaro Easylife has a similar a style and features for less than half the cost.
 While it is harder to push, and a wee bit heavier, it is easier to use overall and earned a higher score for quality.

 Easy to push